 - operability of communication systems;

 - vehicle and package searches; and

-- heightened coordination with appropriate local, State, and Federal resources liaisons with the FAA and law enforcement authorities to report unusual overflights or potential threats.
+- heightened coordination with appropriate local, state, and federal resources and law enforcement authorities to report unusual overflights or potential threats.

 Research and Development Activities